Accessible Transits Making Disable People More Independent

 Increasing and expanding the methods of conventional transportation to be more accessible can assist in decreasing the high demand for para-transit services.
 With conventional transportation becoming more accessible, this will encourage and motivate people with disabilities to be capable and successful in taking this mode of transportation reinforcing community inclusion and personal independence.

-At Disability Credit Canada, we pride ourselves on helping disabled Canadians claim disability tax credit.
+At Disability Credit Canada, we pride ourselves on helping disabled Canadians claim CPP Disability and disability tax credits.
 Give us a call to get a free assessment.

 Use Our Simple Calculator to Estimate Your Disability Tax Credits & Benefits